Have you or someone you know been accused and charged with

 or switches price tags while in the store and then walks past the cashiers,

 he/she is likely to be arrested and charged with shoplifting.
-Only the

-to pay or not, if you attempt to leave a store with unpaid merchandise
+you meant to pay or not, if you attempt to leave a store with unpaid merchandise

 and are caught, you will likely be criminally charged.

-If you are facing Shoplifting charges call our office to discuss your legal
+If you are facing shoplifting charges call our office to discuss your legal

 options.
 Confidential case reviews are available at no charge to the client.